saitamasahil/shtris/README.md

 The pure shell script (sh) that implements the Tetris game following the Tetris Guideline (2009).

 The aim is to understand more about shell script and Tetris algorithms.
+This repository is fork of [ContentsViewer/shtris](https://github.com/ContentsViewer/shtris).
+I just added background music for more Tetris feel.
+So, All credits to original developer for awesome work.

 [Tetris Guideline.
 Tetris Wiki. accessed at 2020-05-23](https://tetris.fandom.com/wiki/Tetris_Guideline).